-- HP PC Hardware Diagnostics UEFI is not included in the preinstallation image. - HP PC Hardware Diagnostics UEFI is not included in the HP Tool partition. - The hard drive is damaged. - NOTE: The HP PC Hardware Diagnostics UEFI downloading instructions are provided in English only, and you must use a Windows computer to download and create the HP UEFI support environment because only .exe files are provided.
+- HP PC Hardware Diagnostics UEFI is not included in the preinstallation image. - HP PC Hardware Diagnostics UEFI is not included in the HP Tool partition. - The hard drive is damaged.

 Downloading the latest HP PC Hardware Diagnostics UEFI version

 To download the latest HP PC Hardware Diagnostics UEFI version to a USB flash drive, follow this procedure.